sergioyepes21/chatbot-topic-generator/README.md

 1. Install the [Docker Engine](https://docs.docker.com/engine/install/)
 2. Install the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
 3. Fill the `.env` file from the `infra` application with the required values
-4. Run the infrastructure locally:
+4. Run the infrastructure locally from the root directory:

     ```bash
     npm run dev